jamiewang76/Interactive-Lab-Hub/Lab 5/README.md

 * This can be as simple as the boat detector showen in a previous lecture from Nikolas Matelaro.
 * Try out different interaction outputs and inputs.

+We have used Mediapipe to implement the interaction of using the distance between the user’s thumb and index finger to control pitches of music notes.
+We compared the distance detection between different fingers to find out the pair with highest detection accuracy.
+We also tried out using different pitches and timbers of notes.

 **\*\*\*Describe and detail the interaction, as well as your experimentation here.\*\*\***